Do Tractors Have Titles? Do you have to register a tractor in the US?

 This, however, has placed the tractor in a position where it can be easily stolen and difficult to trace.
 When your car gets stolen, you can easily find it because of its unique title, but this is not the case with a tractor.

 However, some states have different regulations regarding this.
-For example, if you purchase a truck tractor weighing more than 10,000 pounds in New Hampshire, you get an ownership certificate with it.
+For example, if you purchase a truck tractor weighing over 10,000 pounds in New Hampshire, you get an ownership certificate.
 This applies to all tractors, regardless of whether they are new or used.

 When you buy a new tractor, you will be issued a receipt.
-You must request a receipt when buying a used tractor from a second-hand dealer or individual.
+When buying a used tractor from a second-hand dealer or individual, you must request a receipt.
 Never leave without any proof of payment.

-After getting the receipt, you have to safeguard it and keep it in a safe place, as it stands as the only valid proof of ownership you have on the tractor.
+After getting the receipt, you have to safeguard it and keep it in a safe place, as it stands as the only valid proof of ownership of the tractor.

-However, this step is not mandatory, but it is helpful, as it gives you a shred of additional evidence that you are the tractor owner.
+This step is not mandatory but helpful, as it gives additional evidence that you are the tractor owner.
 To get a postcard, have the seller write the receipt on a postcard and send it to your home address.
 In this way, you have the federal date stamp, which, as stated earlier, can serve as legal proof of evidence.

-However, in your local environment, you can try asking the notary public for more advice on how it has been done in your region and other ways to get more proof of evidence over your tractor.
+However, in your local environment, you can ask the notary public for more advice on how it has been done in your region and other ways to get more proof of evidence over your tractor.

 This is a very nice idea, but not very valid.
 You can take a picture with you on the tractor immediately after you purchase it.
 This also helps in the ownership claims.